AutoMoT icon AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving

 AutoMoT Attention Mask

 Our mask coordinates understanding, decision-making, and planning within a unified attention space.
 It enables intra-task multi-modal aggregation and cross-task information flow while preserving task-level causal ordering.
-This hybrid design maintains hierachical causality and supports rich contextual integration, enabling AutoMoT to achieve coherent multi-task reasoning and trajectory planning.
+This hybrid design maintains hierarchical causality and supports rich contextual integration, enabling AutoMoT to achieve coherent multi-task reasoning and trajectory planning.

 CARLA closed-loop results

-AutoMoT carla results
+AutoMoT CARLA results

 nuScenes open-loop results

-AutoMoT nuscenes results
+AutoMoT nuScenes results